 By Emily Keener

 In Georgia, drivers who are impaired by alcohol and/or drugs can be charged with driving under the influence in two different ways: DUI “per se” and DUI-less-safe, also called impairment DUI.
-(Read more about the difference between per se and impairment DUIs.)
 Drivers under the legal drinking age of 21 can face these charges, too, with some key differences.

-For drivers under 21, that threshold is much lower—it’s .02% or more within the same time period.
-Alcohol affects everyone differently, but certain individuals might exceed.
-02% after just one beer, glass of wine, or shot of liquor.
+For drivers under 21 years old, that threshold is much lower—it’s .02% or more within the same time period.
+Alcohol affects everyone differently, but certain individuals might exceed .02% after just one beer, glass of wine, or shot of liquor.
 This low legal limit reflects the state’s hardline stance against underage DUIs.
-(Ga.
-Code Ann. § 40-6-391(k)(1) (2016).)

 As with adults, the penalties for underage drivers convicted of DUI vary based on several factors, including whether the minor has any prior DUI convictions.

 A third DUI conviction within a ten-year period is a “high and aggravated” misdemeanor leading to a sentence of $1000 to $5000 in fines, 15 days to 12 months in jail, and at least 30 days of community service.
-Being convicted of a high and aggravated misdemeanor means you’ll serve more time in custody and get less credit for good behavior; you’ll receive only four days of credit for each 30 days served.
-(Ga.
-Code Ann. § § 17-10-4(b), 40-6-391(c)(3) (2016).)
+Being convicted of a high and aggravated misdemeanor means you’ll serve more time in custody and get less credit for good behavior; you’ll receive only four days of credit for every 30 days served.

 JAIL TIME FOR UNDERAGE DUI OFFENDERS